 fundraising events that PTAs have found to be successful.
 Some are more profitable than others, but raising money is not always the only objective.
 Running social events that bring together your school and local community can be equally important and rewarding.

-When considering which events you'd like to offer it can be useful to hear from other PTAs which have run similar events, in particular so you can hear first-hand about potential pitfalls and things that work well.
+When considering which events you'd like to offer it can be useful to hear from other PTAs who have run similar events, particularly so you can hear first-hand about potential pitfalls and things that work well.
 Post your questions on our Facebook

 page or our Twitter